cameron-bartholome/Safety-Maze/README.md

 **Safety Maze** is a visual simulation tool that traces laser beams through a 2D maze and shows how they reflect off surfaces.
 Designed for quick testing, learning, and debugging of beam safety paths using Python + Tkinter.

+> ⚠️ **Disclaimer:** This is a solo laser simulation project built while I juggle Python, laser physics, and questionable design decisions.
+> It’s currently held together with duct tape, Tkinter, and hope.
+> Things are messy.
+That’s intentional (probably).
+> There’s a later stage where everything is supposed to look clean, modern, and professional ... assuming I ever get there.
+> Until then, welcome to the chaos.
+It works… mostly.

 ---

 ## ✅ Stage 1 – Core Simulation [Completed]